erprogs/GenConViT/README.md

 # GenConViT Model for Deepfake Video Detection.

 This repository contains the implementation code for **Deepfake Video Detection Using Generative Convolutional Vision Transformer (GenConViT)** paper.
-Find the full paper on arXiv [here](https://arxiv.org/abs/2307.07036){:target="_blank"}.
+Find the full paper on arXiv <a href="https://arxiv.org/abs/2307.07036" target="_blank">here</a>.

 ## GenConViT Model Architecture